-Alternative 3.
-Allocate 35.00% of the total annual catch limit for greater amberjack to the commercial sector and 65.00% of the total annual catch limit for greater amberjack to the recreational sector.
-This allocation is based on these percentages being approximate midpoints between Alternative 1 and Alternative 2.
+The allocation percentages in Alternative 3 are approximate midpoints between Preferred Alternative 1 and Alternative 2 in Action 2.
 These percentages are also approximate (rounded to the nearest whole percentage) averages of annual percentages of total landings for each sector from 2010-2019.